petersng/oliviacha.com/README.md

 Access Token
 Access Token Secret

----

 Requires:

 http://jekyllrb.com/

 https://github.com/matthooks/vimeo/

+After these files are in place, run "jekyll build" and the site should be generated and placed into the _site dir.

 ---

-After these files are in place, run "jekyll build" and the site should be generated and placed into the _site dir.
+Enhancements:

+Add ability to enable a video only for the domain via the API.

+---

 Copyright (C) Peter Ng + Olivia Cha

----